NHL.com is providing in-depth analysis for each of its 31 teams throughout August. Today, three important questions facing the Minnesota Wild.

 [WILD 31 IN 31: Season preview | Top prospects | Behind the Numbers | Fantasy breakdown]

-1. Who will be their general manager?
+1. How will Bill Guerin fare as general manager?

 Video: 31 in 31: Minnesota Wild 2019-20 season preview